tiagomonteiro0715/hackaton-tiago-marcelo/README.md

 Package documentation: https://pub.dev/packages/dart_openai

-Switch all the packages from the create project to the repository
+Switch all the files from `.lib` directory from the inicial project to the repository
 ```
 flutter run
 ```